 Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
 We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
 Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 Screening tests are used to find cancer in people who have no symptoms.
 Screening increases the chances of finding certain cancers early, when they are small, have not spread, and might be easier to treat.

-The screening tests you need and when you need to get them might be different from other people because of your age, gender at birth, and certain risk factors you may have.
+The screening tests you need and when you need to get them might be different from other people because of your age, sex at birth, and certain risk factors you may have.

 When you’re ready to get screened for cancer, it’s important to understand what your medical insurance will pay for and if you will be responsible for any out-of-pocket costs.
 And, if you have limited or no insurance, it’s important to understand how to find financial assistance if you need it.
 Coverage for cancer screening is determined by certain federal and state laws, as well as the policies set by your insurance provider.

 The Affordable Care Act (ACA) requires both private insurers and Medicare to cover the costs of certain cancer screening tests.
 But, if a health plan was already in place before the ACA was passed (such as in grandfathered plans), it might not offer the same coverage.
 You can find out the date your insurance plan started and if your recommended screening tests are covered by contacting your health insurance company.